cliffordwilliam/python-2d-game-engine/README.md

 ## Usage

-Read my docs to read the manual on how to use this, it is still a work in progress.
+Read my docs to read the manual on how to use this wrapper.

 ### Run Immediately